OrderLab/Arthas/artifactREADME.md

 $ scripts/artifact_test.sh
 ```

-The test script will build Arthas, custom PMDK, target system Memcached, and finally
+The test script will build Arthas, custom PMDK, vanilla PMDK, target system Memcached, and finally
 run the Arthas analyzer on the Memcached to instrument it.

 If successful, you should see a Memcached bitcode file in `eval-sys/memcached/memcached.bc` and a Arthas hooks